alexhunsley/alexhunsley.github.io/index.md

 20 years software engineering; 15 of those are mobile focused, specialising in iOS.

 Swift, Objective C, Python, Golang, C, some C++, Java.
+And 6502 :)

 ## education